dsc-courses/dsc10-2022-fa/syllabus.md

 - Google searching for documentation on Python or babypandas
 - Working together with other students on assignments without copying or sharing answers
-- Posting a question about your approach to a problem on Campuswire, without sharing your code
+- Posting a question about your approach to a problem on EdStem, without sharing your code

 ### How can I be sure that my actions are NOT considered cheating?